apacheignite/documentation/production-readiness/jvm-and-system-tuning.md

 In cases when an application interacts a lot with an underlying file system this can lead to the situation when RAM is highly utilized by page cache.
 If `kswapd` daemon doesn't keep up with pages reclamation, used by the page cache, in background then an application can face with high latencies due to direct reclamation when it needs a new page.
 This situation can affect not only the performance of the application but may also lead to long GC pauses.

-To get over long GC pauses caused by direct page memory reclaim on Linux with the latest kernel versions you can add extra bytes between `wmark_min` and `wmark_low` with `/proc/sys/vm/extra_free_kbytes` setting trying to avoid before mentioned latencies.
+To get over long GC pauses caused by direct page memory reclaim on Linux with the latest kernel versions you can add extra bytes between `wmark_min` and `wmark_low` with `/proc/sys/vm/extra_free_kbytes` setting trying to avoid aforementioned latencies.
 [block:code]
 {
   "codes": [